White entering skateboard contests with eye on Summer Games

 Skateboarding is nothing new to the 31-year-old White, who caught the eye of skateboarding pioneer Tony Hawk when he was young.
 Of the 23 X Games medals White has won, five have come on a skateboard at the Summer X Games.

-But with snowboarding in the Olympics and no similar option on the Summer side, White focused on the Winter side, where he has won Olympic gold medals in 2006, 2010 and 2014.
+But with snowboarding in the Olympics and no similar option on the Summer side, White turned his focus to Winter, where he has won Olympic gold medals in 2006, 2010 and 2018.

 The IOC added skateboarding to the program for 2020, though neither discipline going into the games — street and park — are considered White’s specialty.
 White is expected to focus on the park version, which mixes vertical jumps like those seen on the halfpipe with street features like rails and stairs.
 Those are comparable to slopestyle features; White also has a rich history in slopestyle, but gave it up to focus strictly on the halfpipe.